Initial Characterization of Business

 If the value of a separate property business increases in value during the marriage, the community may be entitled to receive reimbursement of a portion of that increase.
 The right, if it exists, is not an ownership interest in the business - it is a right to reimbursement.

 If the community is entitled to a right of reimbursement, the amount of the reimbursement will be determined in such a manner so as to achieve substantial justice.
-The court will generally use the Pereira approach or the Van Camp approach.
-However, the court may apply Pereira in certain years and Van Camp in other years.
-The court may also utilize a different equitable approach.
+The divorce court will generally use the Pereira approach or the Van Camp approach.
+However, the divorce court may apply Pereira in certain years and Van Camp in other years.
+The divorce court may also utilize a different equitable approach.

 Equitable Allocation Approach